papiche/NIP-101/README.md

 *   This implementation provides a basic example of NIP-101.
 The trust calculation algorithm can be improved.
 *   The UI is basic and could be enhanced.
 *   The application currently handles only text notes.

+**NB: Some functions are not working perfectly yet.** Please raise an issue or help with code...

 ## Contributing